lando/core-next/docs/landofile/services.md

           group: "user-10-root"
 ```

+Note that if you specify both a `group` and a `weight` the step will run at the `weight` regardless of the weight of the group.
+Generally, it's a good idea to not use both `group` and `weight`.

-Note that the group override syntax is flexible as long as the parent group is first.
+Also note that the group override syntax is flexible as long as the parent group is first.
 For example the following overrides are equivalent:

 ```bash
 system-2